Chapter 18

 Pro Tip: The Time Audit

 Track one development session in detail: how much time designing, how much coding, how much debugging, how much deciding, how much reworking?
-Most developers discover that 40-60% of their time goes to debugging and rework — exactly the categories that a disciplined AI workflow eliminates.
-The 100— isn't aspirational; it's mathematical.
+Many developers who do this discover that a large fraction of their time goes to debugging and rework — exactly the categories that a disciplined AI workflow reduces.
+The 100× is a metaphor for how much of that avoidable work is eliminable.

 🧪 Practical Exercise